Nutlope/pdftochat/README.md

 ## Todos v1.5

-- [ ] Implement design changes on the pdf page: avatars + chatbox scroll
+- [ ] Implement design changes on the pdf page: chatbot scroll
+- [ ] Make sure it's fully responsive on mobile
+- [ ] Implement sources like perplexity with more info
-- [ ] Add header to the pdf page to be able to go back to the dashboard
+- [ ] Make some changes to the default tailwind `prose`
 - [ ] Add my own google cloud project to Clerk and create a production instance
-- [ ] Make sure it's fully responsive on mobile
 - [ ] Spin up good README + tweet

 ## Future Todos